MhmmdRFadhil/Kryption/README.md

 # Kryption

-Sample Encryption and Decryption Text using Cipher Algorithm
+Example of Encrypted and Decrypted Text Using the Cipher Algorithm